abuicke/tarot/qabalah/Qabalah.md

 Malkuth - Activity

 Below the Abyss, the Infinity of Chokmah becomes Expansion, in its manifest counterpart of Chesed.
-The Eternity of Kether becomes Cyclicity, in its manifest counterpart of Tiphareth<sup>8</sup>; and the Limiting nature of Binah, becomes the corrective enforcement of Geburah.
+The Eternity of Kether becomes Cyclicity<sup>8</sup>, in its manifest counterpart of Tiphareth; and the Limiting nature of Binah, becomes the corrective enforcement of Geburah.
 However, Chesed also inherits qualities of structure, from Binah; while Geburah is the manifest counterpart of Chokmah's energy below the Abyss as Force.

 <img src="https://raw.githubusercontent.com/abuicke/tarot/master/qabalah/imgs/plain%20english%20qabalah.png" alt="Plain English Tree if Life" width="90%"/>